 Do I need a license to ride a Dyson e-bike?

-The Bondi II step-through, Tilba and 26-inch folding are equipped with a 200 Watt motor making them legal under earlier laws.
+The Bondi II step-through and Tilba models are equipped with a 200 Watt motor making them legal under earlier laws.

 How heavy are the bikes?